GreenInfo-Network/L.TileLayer.PixelFilter/README.md

 * This sort of RGB-based pixel replacement is best suited for data whose RGB code indicates a discrete classification.
 JPEG images and photographs may give some interesting effects, but may not.

+* Using *null* masks makes for really neat masking/visibility effects.
+Check out the demo.

 * You can use ArcMap's *Composite Bands* tool in order to create a three-band RGBA TIFF or PNG, so your pixels can be carefully contrived to represent not visual color but up to three separate variables.
 The resulting TIFF can be run through *gdal2tiles.py* to generate the map tiles in PNG format.
 Your *pixelCodes* can then be thought of not as "255,0,0 means red" but "23,12,64 means mountainous, low feasibility, moderate cost" Basically any classified data whose value fits into the range 0-255 could be used, and up to three datasets, if you contrive it.

 * When preparing your map tiles be sure to use the *nearest neighbor* resampling algorithm.
 This causes interpolated pixels to inherit a their RGB code from the nearest pre-existing pixel using its pre-existing RGB value.
 Other resamplers including the default *average* or *bilinear* do not preserve pixel values, and will result in pixel values that were not in your original dataset.
 As such, the resulting pixels will not match your filtering needs.
 For example: